What Is a Registered Herbalist — and Why Does It Matter?

 They do.

-The problem with the title "herbalist" in the United States
+Why the title "herbalist" requires context in the United States

 In Germany, Austria, and the United Kingdom, herbal medicine is a regulated profession.
 Practitioners train within recognized frameworks, and the public has clear guidance on who is qualified.

-In the United States, there is no federal or state licensing body for herbalists.
-Anyone can call themselves an herbalist — regardless of training, clinical hours, or depth of knowledge.
-A person who completed a weekend workshop and someone who has spent years in formal study and clinical practice may both use the same title.
+In the United States, the title "herbalist" carries no regulatory definition.
+Anyone can use it — a person who completed a weekend workshop and someone who has spent years in formal study and supervised clinical practice may both use the same title.

 What RH(AHG) actually means

 RH(AHG) stands for Registered Herbalist with the American Herbalists Guild.
 The AHG was founded in 1989 as a peer-review organization representing professional herbalists in the United States.
-It does not grant licenses — it cannot, because herbalism is not a licensed profession here.
-What it grants is a peer-reviewed credential that represents the most rigorous voluntary standard available to American herbalists.
+It grants a peer-reviewed credential representing the most rigorous voluntary standard available to American herbalists.

 What it takes to earn the credential